nogibjj/IDS706_Ind3/README.md

 The goal of this project is to build an ETL pipeline on Databricks.

 ## Funciontality
-Extract, transform, and load data on Databricks for the birth dataset.
+Extract, transform, and load data on Databricks for the hate_crimes dataset.

 ## Steps
 **1. Data Extraction:**